RoYoMi/DateTools/README.md

-# DateTools
+### DateTools
 Builds a date object, complete with methods for manipulating dates and times, via a programmer-friendly interface.
 Dates are automatically parsed from a variety of formats, however the safest format is yyyyMMddHHmmss.
 This is the autohotkey standard format.
-When parsing dates, any missing date information will derived from the information provided or will be gathered from A_Now
+When parsing dates, any missing date information will derived from the information provided or will be gathered from A_Now.

-Note, this set of functions may not behave properly for dates before the 1600's
+Note, this set of functions may not behave properly for dates before the 1600's.

+### Required

-Required: Authotkey v1.1.22 +
+	Authotkey v1.1.22 +

-Install and Use:
+### Install and Use:

 	#Include DateTools.ahk